 Does that actually exist?
 Yup, it is real, and you should seriously consider it, especially if your dog has a long gap between baths.
 These come in foam, spray, and powder, so choose what works best for your dog and your family.
 These no-rinse, bath-less formulas are a perfect stop-gap to keep your pet smelling as if every day was bath day.
 In fact, it may be better than a regular bath day!

-If your dog has a flatulence problem, a change of diet may help.
+If your dog has a flatulence problem, a diet change may help.
 Try switching to a different protein, and see if that helps.
 There are a few other dietary problems that may cause flatulence.
 For example, eating too quickly, consuming lactose products, too many treats, or low-quality dog food ingredients can all be contributing to gastrointestinal issues for your dog.
 When in doubt, try discussing things with your vet- they may have ideas.

 The problem might be more than bad breath, but it doesn’t hurt to take care of this too.
 There are a lot of solutions for bad breath, such as brushing their teeth, providing dental bones or self brushing chew toys, or adding things to their drinking water.
 Consider your dog’s personality and health before making a decision there.
 Bring your concerns to your vet before making any drastic changes.